-The U.S. health care system is undergoing an unprecedented transition, marked by a new focus on value rather than on volume.
-While meaningful quality measures are critical to defining health care value, the majority of measures today assess what care is provided, as opposed to whether that care made a difference on outcomes that matter most in people’s lives.
-Research has shown that patients’ and physicians’ perceptions of outcomes differ, and that taking into consideration patients’ views of their health status—or Patient-Reported Outcomes—can lead to more effective interventions.
+Health care today is undergoing an unprecedented transition, marked by a new focus on the value of services rather than their volume.
+While meaningful quality measures are critical to defining health care value, most measures today enumerate and assess what care is provided, but not whether that care makes a difference in the outcomes that matter most in people’s lives.
+Research has shown that patients’ and physicians’ perceptions of outcomes differ, and taking into consideration what are known as Patient-Reported Outcomes—essentially patients’ views of their health status—can lead to more effective interventions.

-Patient-Reported Outcome Measures, or PROMs, consist of validated questionnaires to elicit patients’ views of their health.
-They can be used to assess symptoms, health-related behaviors, and degrees of physical, social, and emotional functioning.
-These instruments provide results that allow clinicians to establish a baseline and to track the effects of treatment over time; importantly, they help the provider and patient create a plan of care that aligns with patients’ goals.
-When incorporated into electronic health records, PROMs can provide a central information resource for multi-disciplinary care teams and a tool for enhancing team communication and care coordination.
+Patient-Reported Outcome Measures, or PROMs, speak to that challenge, using validated questionnaires to elicit patients’ views of their health.
+Such measures allow clinicians to establish a baseline and track the effects of treatment over time, and help create a plan of care that aligns with patients’ goals.

 UHF’s Quality Institute is advancing the use of PROMs as a vehicle for better engaging patients and lending weight to their voices in the delivery of high-quality primary care in New York.
 The PROPC-NY initiative, supported by the Engelberg Foundation, has created an 18-month learning collaborative involving three New York-area health care organizations, a faculty of nationally recognized experts, and the UHF Quality Institute.